How do women and girls perceive safety in public parks? What might make parks feel safer and more welcoming?

 What is the project about?

-Our research uses Q methodology to explore the views of women and girls in West Yorkshire towards what makes parks feel safe and unsafe to visit.
+Our research used Q methodology to explore the views of women and girls in West Yorkshire towards safety in parks, specifically what makes parks feel safe or unsafe.

-Q methodology is a qualitative and quantitative method which can be used to identify the range of viewpoints that exist around a topic or idea.
-Q methodology will help us to find out where there is consensus or divergence in views, what variation exists, and what issues are relatively more important to perceptions of safety.
+Q methodology is a set of qualitative and quantitative research techniques which was used to identify the shared viewpoints that exist around safety in parks.
+There may be lots of views on safety, but these tend to cluster into shared viewpoints.
+Using Q methodology, we identified where there is consensus and divergence in views, what variation in views exist, and what issues are relatively more important to perceptions of safety in parks.

-The research is being conducted with the support of four research fellows/assistants, including: Sally Osei-Appiah, Sibylla Warrington-Brown, Lauren Cape-Davenhill and Rizwana Alam.
+The research was conducted with the support of four researchers, including: Dr Sally Osei-Appiah, Dr Sibylla Warrington Brown, Lauren Cape-Davenhill and Dr Rizwana Alam.

-We are working with West Yorkshire Combined Authority on this project along with women's groups in each West Yorkshire district.
+We worked with West Yorkshire Combined Authority on this project along with women's centres and youth services in each West Yorkshire district.
 More information can be found here about the wider Safer Streets Fund project for which the research forms part of: £655,000 secured to improve safety for women and girls - West Yorkshire Combined Authority (westyorks-ca.gov.uk)

 The research is part of a wider project aimed at improving the safety of parks in West Yorkshire funded by the Home Office who have made funding available to improve the safety of public spaces for women and girls.